sanamasif/Entri_dsml_tasks/README.md

 ML Logistic Regression-This file contains Python code for implementing logistic regression from scratch.

+ML SVM Classification-This file  contains code for a Support Vector Machine classification task, where the algorithm predicts target based on features.

-13-DL FASHION MNIST classification(CNN)Task 1-This file contains code for classifying fashion items from the Fashion MNIST dataset using Convolutional Neural Networks.
+DL FASHION MNIST classification(CNN)Task 1-This file contains code for classifying fashion items from the Fashion MNIST dataset using Convolutional Neural Networks.
 The file focuses on training a deep learning model to accurately classify clothing articles such as shirts, dresses, sneakers, and more.
 It includes implementation of CNN architectures, model training procedures, evaluation metrics, and visualization of results to achieve high classification accuracy.

+DL Multi layer percepton(MLP)-This contains file comprehensive notes and explanations on Multi-Layer Perceptron (MLP) in deep learning.

-10-Convolution_neural_network.ipynb:-This includes code for training a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset, focusing on achieving high accuracy through deep learning techniques and model optimization.
+Convolution neural network(CNN)-This file includes code for training a Convolutional Neural Network to classify images from the CIFAR-10 dataset, focusing on achieving high accuracy through deep learning techniques and model optimization.

-11-Dimensionality_reduction(pca,t_sne.ipynb):-This repository explores dimensionality reduction techniques, specifically t-SNE (t-Distributed Stochastic Neighbor Embedding) and PCA (Principal Component Analysis).
+Dimensionality reduction-This file explores dimensionality reduction techniques, specifically t-SNE (t-Distributed Stochastic Neighbor Embedding) and PCA (Principal Component Analysis).

-12-KNN_Classification.ipynb:-This contains code for a K-Nearest Neighbors (KNN) classification task, where the algorithm predicts target based on features.
+K-Nearest Neighbors (KNN) Classification-This file contains code for a K-Nearest Neighbors classification task, where the algorithm predicts target based on features.

-14-SVM_Classification.ipynb:-This contains code for a Support Vector Machine (SVM) classification task, where the algorithm predicts target based on features.

-16-deeo_learning_MLP.ipynb:-This contains comprehensive notes and explanations on Multi-Layer Perceptron (MLP) in deep learning.

 17-deep_learning_perceptron.ipynb:-This file contains Python code to create a perceptron model from scratch.

-20-logr_confusion_metrics.ipynb:-model deployment,predict and evaluation using confusion matrix.

-21-natural_language_toolkit_nltk.ipynb:-This explores Natural Language Processing (NLP) techniques using the Natural Language Toolkit (NLTK).